-The virtue of love can only have three possible sources: (1) Love came from a survival instinct and lacks free-will.
+The virtue of love can only have three possible sources: (1) Love came from a survival instinct and lacks the choice to love.
 (2) People invented the concept of love that became embedded in human nature.
 (3) Love is the ultimate purpose of humanity and love is a part of the nature of humanity.
 This would mean that love is a always and constantly morally good.
-If love is a constant virtue, then love could not come from instinct or society.
+If love is always morally good, then love could not come from instinct or society.
 The human conscience attests to the truth of whether compassion for others is always morally good.

-Do people love one another from instinct or as a social construct?
-If humankind invented love by free will, then people are greater than love.
-However, if love arose from survival instinct, then love is greater than people and humanity.
-People cannot control who they love if love is survival instinct.
-By what source, do people love others — survival instinct, human invention, or divine nature?
+Do people love one another from instinct or as an grand idea invented by humanity?
+If humankind chose to invent love, then people are greater than love.
+However, if love arose from survival instinct, then love is greater than humanity.
+People cannot control who they love if love is merely a survival instinct.
+By what source, do people have the ability to love others — survival instinct, human invention, or likeness of the Creator?

-The argument of this article is: If God does not live, then either love originated from survival instinct, social construct, or both.
+The argument of this article is: If God does not live, then either love originated from survival instinct, social invention, or both.
 However, love could not have originated from instinct or human invention.
 Therefore, God lives.
-Furthermore, love must have always existed within the Creator’s divine nature as is displayed in humanity’s likeness to God.
+Furthermore, love must have always existed as essential to the Creator’s divine nature as is displayed in humanity’s likeness to God.

-The moral argument answers this dilemma in disjunctive syllogism:
+Here is a formal argument answering this dilemma in disjunctive syllogism:

-1) Either God exists or love is not a constant virtue.
+1) Either God exists or love is not always morally good.

 2) Love is always morally good.

 3) Therefore, God must exist.